surprisedpika/hubble/README.md

 ### Classes

-A list of CSS classes applied to this key.
+A list of CSS classes applied to this key, seperated by a space.
 The CSS classes are defined in the `layout.css` file.

 Additionally, each key is given a `.pressed` class when the key is pressed.